dhruvangg/javascript-machine-coding/virtualized-list/README.md

 - Tests your ability to optimize rendering and manage DOM efficiently.
 - Challenges you to balance functionality and performance.
 - Demonstrates knowledge of core JavaScript and browser mechanics.

----

-Have you faced this question in an interview, or built a virtualized list in your projects?
-Let’s discuss your experience below! 💬

-#JavaScript #FrontendDevelopment #MachineCoding #Virtualization #WebPerformance